 Your choice of speaker wire gauge and the length of the runs also affects the speaker impedance load presented to the amplifiers.
-As you can see in this table, even fairly short speaker runs can have a very significant resistance if you use a smaller wire gauge.
+As you can see in this table, even fairly short speaker runs can have significant resistance if you use a smaller wire gauge.
 This can be a benefit if you are paralleling lots of speakers.
 The wire itself acts as an impedance limiter, since the amplifier cannot see a speaker load lower than the resistance of the wire.
-The downside of this resistance in the wire is that you waste the total power available to the speakers.
-All that resistance in the speaker wire will turn some of your amp power into heat.
+The downside of this resistance in the wire is that you waste some part of the total power available to the speakers.